esgardner/HMM_Project/README.md

 ![](images/viterbi.png)

 ## Demo Instructions
-The program can be run in the command line or in an IDE, such as PyCharm by specifying the parameters.
+The program can be run in the command line or in an IDE, such as PyCharm.
 Here is an example of how to run the program:

-**Python3 hmm.py pos.hmm “Time flies like an arrow”**
+**python3 hmm.py pos.hmm “Time flies like an arrow”**

 The name of the program file is **hmm.py** and to run it you need to pass it two arguments: the first is the model file (either pos.hmm or weather_flights.hmm).
 The second is the space-separated observation sequence, in this case the sentence "time flies like an arrow".